rivit98/rivit98.github.io/content/posts/2023_03_13-hxp-2022-browser_insanity/index.md

 ## Summary

-This was the first time I exploited a custom OS and it was a great experience.
-I feel like the WebView browser is damn buggy and there are multiple ways to get code execution.
-Overall it was a good challenge, I enjoyed solving it.
+This was the first time I exploited a custom OS, and it was a great experience.
+I feel like the WebView browser is a damn buggy, and there are multiple ways to get code execution.
+Overall, it was a good challenge; I enjoyed solving it.